Sigma-1 receptor

 The sigma-1 receptor (σ_{1}R), one of two sigma receptor subtypes, is a chaperone protein at the endoplasmic reticulum (ER) that modulates calcium signaling through the IP3 receptor.
 In humans, the σ_{1} receptor is encoded by the SIGMAR1 gene.

 The σ_{1} receptor is a transmembrane protein expressed in many different tissue types.
 It is particularly concentrated in certain regions of the central nervous system.
 It has been implicated in several phenomena, including cardiovascular function, schizophrenia, clinical depression, the effects of cocaine abuse, bipolar disorder, and cancer.
 Much is known about the binding affinity of hundreds of synthetic compounds to the σ_{1} receptor.

 An endogenous ligand for the σ_{1} receptor has yet to be conclusively identified, but tryptaminergic trace amines and neuroactive steroids have been found to activate the receptor.
-Especially progesterone, but also testosterone, pregnenolone sulfate, N,N-dimethyltryptamine (DMT) and dehydroepiandrosterone sulfate (DHEA-S) bind to the σ_{1} receptor.
+Especially progesterone, but also testosterone, pregnenolone sulfate, dimethyltryptamine (DMT) and dehydroepiandrosterone sulfate (DHEA-S) bind to the σ_{1} receptor.